houen/ssm/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Motivation
 As a freelancer, I came across many teams where secrets management was done a bit ad-hoc.
-Most teams were using .env files.
-Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
-Some were using etcd.
+Most were using .env files.
 Some were using pass.
+Some etcd.
 Some teams were using full-featured solutions like Hashicorp Consul, Vault, or similar.
+Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
+When secrets were updated theese were then sent around in more or less secure ways between teams members.

-While these are all fine choices, it seemed that either:
+While the above are all valid choices, it seemed that ofter:

+- Onboarding new developers was made more difficult by not having a structured way of sharing secrets.
+- The adding or removing of secrets was done in a too ad-hoc way, causing confusion and weird local dev bugs.
 - The overhead added from "proper" secrets management was more than necessary for a small team.
-- The adding or removing of secrets was done in a too ad-hoc way, causing confusion and weird local bugs.
-- Onboarding new developers was made more difficult by not having a structured way of shering secrets.

 I was missing an extremely simple tool that required no new infrastructure or tools, while allowing to conveniently and securely share secrets in a small company or team.